What is Medical Billing and Coding?

 Use current management principles to propose solutions and develop project management plans that solve organizational challenges

-The courses that make up the HIM program create a well-rounded degree - and a skilled, capable graduate.
-Aside from the coding courses, you - as a student - can expect to learn more about healthcare management, project management, human resources, data analytics, computer platform technologies, pathophysiology and pharmacology, and the ethics and legal aspects of HIM.
-In a medical billing or coding career, this knowledge will complement your training well, giving you an edge in your current position, providing a holistic view of your role in the healthcare industry and setting you up for success for other possible HIM careers down the road.
+The courses that make up the HIM program create a well-rounded degree – and a skilled, capable graduate.
+Aside from the coding courses, you can learn more about healthcare management, project management, human resources, data analytics, computer platform technologies, pathophysiology and pharmacology, and the ethics and legal aspects of HIM.
+In a medical billing or coding career, this knowledge will complement your training, giving you an edge in your current position, providing a holistic view of your role in the healthcare industry and setting you up for success for other possible HIM careers down the road.

-Those who seek to take their training even further may find some of SNHU's master's programs of interest: MS in Information Technology with a concentration in Healthcare Informatics or the MBA in Healthcare Management could offer you the level of advancement or salary bump you're looking for.
+Those who seek to take their training further can explore master’s programs, such as an MS in Health Information Management or an MBA in Healthcare Management that can offer you the level of advancement or salary bump you’re looking for.

 What is Medical Billing and Coding’s Job Outlook?